LeadershipOctober 18, 2022

 3. Steve Jobs' leadership at Apple.
 He turned a computer company into one of the most innovative and successful businesses in the world.

-What are the 4 types of transformational leadership?
+What are the 4 types of transformative leadership?

-The four types of transformational leadership are idealized influence, inspirational motivation, individualized consideration, and intellectual stimulation.
+The four types of transformative leadership are idealized influence, inspirational motivation, individualized consideration, and intellectual stimulation.

 • Idealized Influence: the ability to evoke admiration and respect in followers